janushub/.github/profile/README.md

 Following components are part of the JanusHub platform:

 ## JanusHub Core
 The JanusHub Core is the main component of the JanusHub platform.
-It provides the core functionality and services that power the platform.
+It provides the core functionalities that power the platform.
 The core is responsible for hosting shared services around development, security and operations.
+It provides templates, blueprints and boilerplates for landing zones, applications and services.
+The core is also responsible for storing and managing the CMBD (configuration management database) of the enterire platform.

 ## JanusHub DEV (IDP)
 The JanusHub DEV / IDP (Internal Developer Platform) is a set of tools and services that enable developers to build, test, and deploy applications quickly and efficiently.
 The IDP provides a unified interface for managing the entire development lifecycle, from code commit to production deployment.

 ## JanusHub SEC (IAM)
-JanusHub SEC / IAM (Identity and Access Management) is a set of tools and services that enable organizations to manage user identities and access to resources.
+JanusHub SEC / IAM (Identity and Access Management) is a set of tools and services that enable organizations to manage user identities, groups and access to resources.
 The IAM provides a unified interface for managing user accounts, roles, and permissions across the entire platform.

 ## JanusHub OPS (ITS)
-JanusHub OPS / ITS (IT Service) is a set of tools and services that enable organizations to monitor and manage the performance and availability of their applications.
+JanusHub OPS / ITS (IT Service) is a set of tools and services that enable organizations to monitor and manage the performance and availability of their applications and services.
 The ITS provides a unified interface for managing application performance, availability, and security across the entire platform.

 ## JanusHub AI (Agentic AI)
 JanusHub AI is a set of tools and services that enable organizations to leverage the power of artificial intelligence (Agentic AI) in their applications TDLC.